hausdorff/davidbalbert.github.com/_posts/2014-01-04-building-search-engines.md

 ### Lesson 6: large companies have much more data than you, and their approach to search is sophisticated

 IE can track, and has tracked users behavior even when they're not on Bing.
-(We got in trouble for this once, hehe.)
-Google says they don't do that with Chrome, but both of them will try to figure out things like how many times you pressed the back button.
+(We got in trouble for this once, hehe.
+Google says they don't do that with Chrome, by the way.)
+Both Bing and Google will try to figure out things like how many times you pressed the back button, how many of the search results you visited for a particular query, and so on.
 They know about a lot of small details, like the fact that it's really important to serve results *fast*.

 Some more examples.
 MSR has published papers that indicate that it's useful to track your behavior [across tabs](http://jeffhuang.com/Final_Branching_WSDM12.pdf) and [based on where you point your mouse](http://jeffhuang.com/Final_CursorModel_SIGIR12.pdf).
 It's important to recognize that even if Bing doesn't end up using all of MSR's research, the fact that they've spent a lot of money doing the research means that they've tried and discarded a *lot* of things.